James Murphy Knows He's Not Getting Any Younger

 How did becoming a father change you in ways you weren’t prepared for?

 I wasn’t prepared for any of it, even though I have nine nieces and nephews and I know what it’s like looking after kids.
 I wasn’t prepared for how much respect you gain for the mother of your child, watching her have a baby.
-People told me, «You’re going to have this moment when you’re holding your child for the first time» but, fuck that!
-He’s just a loaf of bread that’s covered in blood—I don’t know that guy!
-But that person there just did 78 hours in labor.
-That’s what no one ever tells you, that you won’t look at your wife the same way again and that you realize that she’s obviously much more badass than you.
+People told me, “You’re going to have this moment when you’re holding your child for the first time” but, fuck that!
+He’s just a loaf of bread that’s covered in blood – I don’t know that guy!
+But that person there just did 78 hours in labour.
+That’s what no one ever tells you, that you won’t look at your wife the same way again and that you realise that she’s obviously much more badass than you.